hashicorp/consul/plugin/dnssec/README.md

 }
 ~~~

 The specified key is used for all signing operations.
-The DNSSEC signing will treat this key a
+The DNSSEC signing will treat this key as a
 CSK (common signing key), forgoing the ZSK/KSK split.
 All signing operations are done online.
 Authenticated denial of existence is implemented with NSEC black lies.
 Using ECDSA as an algorithm
 is preferred as this leads to smaller signatures (compared to RSA).
 NSEC3 is *not* supported.